 SR-101, which goes from Keene to the village district of Hampton Beach, is one of the most traveled east to west routes in New Hampshire.
 Known for its high number of fatal accidents, SR-101 has been referred to by locals as the “Highway of Death.”
 The frequent interchanges and traffic congestion make it particularly dangerous.

 According to the Insurance Institute for Highway Safety (IIHS), the most accurate analysis to use when comparing states, demographics, and other data sets is fatalities per mile driven.
 According to this metric, New Hampshire motorists rank relatively well.
 The state ranks No. 18 among states with the lowest fatality rate per 100 million miles driven.
 However, when evaluating it on a per-capita basis, New Hampshire does not fare as well.
 According to AutoInsurance.org, New Hampshire ranks No. 34 in road fatalities per 100,000 population (10.2 per 100,00 and 130 total fatal crashes).Contact a New Hampshire Car Accident Lawyer

 If you or a loved one have been seriously injured in a car accident on one of New Hampshire’s dangerous roadways, you may be feeling overwhelmed.
 Remember that you are not alone.
-The highly skilled and compassionate New Hampshire car accident lawyers at Kenison Law Office, PLLC can help you recover the full and fair compensation you deserve for your injuries.
+The highly skilled and compassionate car accident lawyers in Manchester, NH at Kenison Law Office, PLLC can help you recover the full and fair compensation you deserve for your injuries.
 Call now at (603) 471-3550 to set up a free, no-obligation consultation.